bigpandamx/sigmastate-interpreter/docs/LangSpec.md

  *
  * Extracts, deserializes and executes a script contained in the SELF register
  * indicated by id.
 Returns the result of the script execution in the current context
- * or and empty value, if the register is unavailable.
-An exception is thrown if the result
+ * An exception is thrown if the result type of the execution doesn't conform to the
- * type of the execution doesn't conform to the return type specified and if an invalid
- * register is specified.
+ * return type specified and if an invalid register is specified.
  *
  * @param id register id holding the serialized script to execute
  * @tparam T expected type of the register and return type.